Dynobox Docs

 - TypeScript or JavaScript with

-defineDyno(...)from@dynobox/sdk. - YAML with
+defineDyno(...)from@dynobox/sdk. - YAML with the same

 CommonJS config files (.cjs and .cts) are not supported because the SDK is ESM-only.